I keep finding little gems in Norfolk, but Briarfields Hotel is definitely one of the best I’ve found so far!

 I think this is an extremely well set out establishment.
 There is a central bar which serves as a reception desk on one side (although you’d never guess it was part of the bar), and a bar from the other 3 sides which means that you can order a drink from wherever you happen to want to sit – perfect!

-The restaurant is wonderfully light and airy, and you get no sense of being over-formal at all.
+Walk into the restaurant and you'll be immediately hit by how wonderfully light and airy this room is, and you get no sense of it being over-formal at all.
 In the summer months the windows are opened onto the terrace and you can have a leisurely dinner overlooking the marshes – amazing.
-This part of the hotel, the restaurant, isn't dog friendly.
+However, the restaurant is not dog friendly (as with all restaurants).

-There are 7 dog friendly rooms all on the ground floor, and 23 rooms altogether.
+There are 7 dog friendly rooms all on the ground floor, and the hotel has 23 rooms altogether.

-The rooms are as to be expected on the North Norfolk Coast – very neat, tidy, with lovely bathrooms and all the modcons you need.
+The rooms are fantastic – very neat, tidy, with lovely bathrooms and all the modcons you need.
 Most of the rooms have baths with shower attachments, but some rooms even have a bath and a shower.
 Some have 2 basins, others have one.
-The rooms range from standard, superior and deluxe.
-Some of the rooms also have walk in wardrobes, perfect for the longer stay!
+All are different.
+The rooms range from standard, superior and deluxe and some of the rooms even have walk in wardrobes, perfect for the longer stay!

 The dog friendly rooms are all downstairs in the converted barns.
 And 6 of these downstairs rooms have their own parking space just outside, so no carrying your bags all around the hotel, just open the car door and walk to your room.